Std-Enigma/mapper.nvim/README.md

     {
       "Std-Enigma/mapper.nvim",
       opts = function(_, opts)
+        -- remember this line will cause an error if mappings table isn't a table with entries for each map mode -- in that case you have to manually initialize the mappings table -- by including opts.mappings = require("mapper").empty_map_table()
         local maps = opts.mappings
         maps.n["<C-H>"] = { function() require("smart-splits").move_cursor_left() end, desc = "Move to left split" }
         maps.n["<C-J>"] = { function() require("smart-splits").move_cursor_down() end, desc = "Move to below split" }